New to MassachusettsCompare Car Insurance Quotes in 3 Steps

 How do I get a driver's license?

 Most likely, you already have a driver's license from the state where you moved.
 If so, you can go to any Massachusetts RMV location and apply to have your license transferred to Massachusetts.
 You only have to take an eye test and pay a transfer fee.
 If you don't have a valid license, you will need to go through the process of applying for a permit and license.
-Anyone under 18 is eligible only for a junior operator's license.
+Minors are eligible for a junior operator's license.

 More about applying for a Massachusetts driver's license.